 Pin this Griddle Stitch tutorial for later here.

-Scroll below the video for the links mentioned in the video as well as the Griddle Stitch written instructions.
+Scroll below the video for the links mentioned in the video and the Griddle Stitch written instructions.

 • Find the free Staycation Cardigan pattern that uses the Griddle Stitch here.